Are Muslims Allowed To Invest In gold?

 The Role of Islamic Finance Scholars

-Given the complexity of modern financial instruments and investments, Islamic finance experts are essential.
-They offer crucial guidance along with fatwas (Islamic legal rules) regarding the types of investments that may or should not be permitted in Islamic guidelines.
+Due to the complex nature of contemporary financial instruments and investments Islamic finance scholars become indispensable.
+They offer crucial guidance as well as fatwas (Islamic legal rulings) concerning the type of investment that can or should not be permitted in Islamic rules.

 Muslim investors seeking gold investments that adhere to Shariah standards should seek advice from scholars or follow the decisions of internationally-recognized Islamic finance bodies such as Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI, 1) or Islamic Financial Services Board (IFSB, 2) before investing.
 This way they will ensure Shariah compliance.

 Gold investment is permissible within Islam provided it conforms with Islamic finance principles.
-Muslims wishing to invest in gold may consider its social, ethical, and environmental impact when making such investments.
+Muslims wishing to invest in gold should consider its social, ethical, and environmental impact when making such investments.